Michael Unger Monuments, on 4th Street, in the year 1903

 The "Rust Monument Company" was founded in 1928 when three employees left George W. Unger to form "The Rust-McCoy Monument Works".
 George continued in the business until 1938 when he passed it on to his son, Donald Unger.
 In 1963 Donald bought the "Rust Monument Company".

-In the mid 1970's, after finishing four years in the United States Navy, another Columbus native, Donald Anderson came to work for Don Unger.
-Mr. Unger passed on to Don Anderson the fine art of creating beautiful monuments.
-Donald Anderson learned his craft well and in 1982 he and his wife, Denise, purchased "Rust-Unger Monuments" from the retiring Don Unger.
+In the mid 1970's, after serving four years in the United States Navy, another Columbus native, Donald Anderson came to work for Don Unger.
+In 1982 Donald Anderson and his wife, Denise, purchased "Rust-Unger Monuments" from the retiring Don Unger.
 "Rust-Unger Monuments" continues to serve Bartholomew and surrounding counties, and is proud to be a historical part of Columbus, Indiana.

 Rust-McCoy Monument Works, 1934